Semi-Dirac spin liquids and frustrated quantum magnetism on the trellis lattice: Abstract

 \section{Abstract}

 Geometrical frustration in quantum magnets provides a fertile setting for unconventional phases of matter, including quantum spin liquids (QSLs).
 The trellis lattice, with its complex site arrangements and edge-sharing triangular motifs, presents a promising platform for such physics.
-In this work, we undertake a comprehensive classification of all fully symmetric QSLs on the trellis lattice using the projective symmetry group approach within the Abrikosov fermion representation.
-We find 7 U(1) and 25 $\mathbb{Z}_{2}$ short-ranged \textit{Ans\"atze}, uncovering both gapped and Dirac QSLs as well as a novel semi-Dirac spin liquid, in which the spinon dispersion is linear along one momentum direction but quadratic along the orthogonal one.
+In this work, we undertake a comprehensive classification of all fully symmetric QSLs on the trellis lattice using the projective symmetry group approach within the Abrikosov-fermion representation.
+We find 7 U(1) and 25 $\mathbb{Z}_{2}$ short-ranged \textit{Ans\"atze} and analyze the phase diagram in the mean-field parameter space, uncovering both gapped and Dirac QSLs as well as a semi-Dirac spin liquid that emerges at the level of projective symmetry group classification and mean-field band structure, in which the spinon dispersion is linear along one momentum direction but quadratic along the orthogonal one.
 We demonstrate that such dispersions can occur only at high-symmetry points in the Brillouin zone with $C_{2v}$ little groups and analyze their characteristic correlation signatures.
-Moreover, by optimizing over all mean-field states, we map out a phase diagram---featuring six distinct phases---of the nearest-neighbor Heisenberg Hamiltonian on the trellis lattice.
-Going beyond mean field, we also assess equal-time and dynamical spin structure factors of these phases using density-matrix renormalization group and Keldysh pseudofermion functional renormalization group calculations.
+Moreover, by optimizing over all symmetry-allowed mean-field states, we map out a phase diagram---featuring six distinct phases---of the nearest-neighbor Heisenberg Hamiltonian on the trellis lattice.
+Among these, we find four quasi-one-dimensional QSL phases, one dimer phase, and one Dirac QSL phase.
+Going beyond mean field, we also assess equal-time and dynamical spin structure factors of these phases using density-matrix renormalization group and Keldysh pseudofermion functional renormalization group calculations and compare qualitative momentum-space features of these spectra with those obtained at the mean-field level.
 Finally, we identify four cuprate and vanadate compounds as promising experimental realizations and provide spectroscopic predictions, based on first-principles Hamiltonians, as a guide for future neutron-scattering studies on these materials.